 - Use the search engine duckduckgo.com and add a "#!vsg" at the end of your search query (without quotes).
 For example, if you are searching for "stock warrants", you will write this in the search box "stock warrants #!vsg".
 This will take you directly to the search results on Value Stock Guide for your query

-- You could also try the Search from the bottom of the page
+- You could also try the Search from the top of the page

 Quick Start Value Investing Guide